TourConnect/TourConnect-REST-API/README.md

 Before accessing the API, you will need the following:

+* **ContractorID** * - This is your Contractor name and it is displayed at the top left of your dashboard after login.

-* **Your API Key** -  This is available within your TourConnect profile.
+* **API Key** -  This is available within your TourConnect profile.
 To locate this key, login to your account and then scroll down to the bottom of the 'Profile' page where you would see the value for your 'API Key'.
 You will use this key for all REST GET operations.

 * **API Version Number** - we maintain multiple versions of the API in the event that our subscribers need additional time to make necessary changes to their integration to take advantage of newly released versions of our API.
 The CURRENT VERSION = 2.
 This documentation applies only to version 2.

+## API Endpoint

-Once you have all of the above information, you can begin downloading XML versions of your contracts.
-Using the above information, you will access the API endpoint prefix as follows:
+Once you have your Key and Version number established, you will be able to determine your API Endpoint as follows:

 ```
 https://contracting.tourconnect.com/contractors/[ContractorID]/key/[Your API Key]/version/[API Version Number]